amirahnasihah/frontend-development/02-frontend-with-react/03-components/state-and-lifecycle.md

 It is not running because the `useEffect()` is now dependent on another state variable which is a `time`.

-But if we put dependency array [time], then in the console will look like this:
+But if we put dependency array [time], then the console will look like this:

 ```cmd
 cleanup of Interval